sbangalore/sbangalore.github.io/_posts/2019-12-04-cheatsheet-for-sql-commands.md

   - technology
   - quantitative-methods
 ---
 When Excel spreadsheets get huge ... we get databases.
-We discuss common SQL commands to work with databases.
+I discuss common SQL commands to work with databases.

 # Brief